Graduate School Public Lectures are brought to the community through four very generous private endowments:

 Mary Ann and John D. Mangels Fund

 The Mary Ann and John D. Mangels Endowed Lecture Series was established in 1990 to honor the retirement of John D. Mangels, former chairman and CEO at Security Pacific Bank of Washington (now Bank of America).
-Administered by the Graduate Opportunities and Minority Achievement Program (GO-MAP), The Mangels Lectureship, in cooperation with academic departments and programs, brings to the UW campus minority scholars or individuals whose work focuses on issues of diversity, from a variety of fields for the benefit of minority students, the campus community, and the general public.
+Administered by the Office of Graduate Student Equity & Excellence (GSEE), The Mangels Lectureship, in cooperation with academic departments and programs, brings to the UW campus minority scholars or individuals whose work focuses on issues of diversity, from a variety of fields for the benefit of minority students, the campus community, and the general public.

 Signature Speaker Series